-Some critics argue that the use of vouchers by parochial school pupils would violate the separation of church and state.
-When I first wrote this chapter around 1970, it was unclear what position the courts would take on whether it was constitutional to use vouchers for religious schools; when I revised it in 1988 it was still unclear, but the odds that the Supreme Court would rule them constitutional had improved somewhat, at least in the judgment of a law professor friend of mine who specialized in church-state issues.
-When the case finally reached the court in 2002, he turned out to be correct.
+When I first wrote this chapter around 1970, it was unclear what position the court would take on whether it was constitutional to use vouchers for religious schools; when I revised it in 1988 it was still unclear, but the odds that the court would rule them constitutional had improved somewhat, at least in the judgement of a law professor friend of mine who specializes in church-state issues.

-However the courts rule, is the voucher system in fact an illegitimate subsidy of religion?
+Whatever the court rules, is the voucher system in fact an illegitimate subsidy of religion?
 No. The state is subsidizing parents in the purchase of schooling for their children; they can buy that schooling wherever they wish.
 For them to use the subsidy to buy schooling from a parochial school is no more a state subsidy of religion than for a welfare client to buy his food at a church bazaar.
 Of course, the parochial school hopes to achieve its end of teaching religion at the same time that it provides the state what it is paying for: education in secular subjects.
 Similarly, the church hopes to use its profits from the bazaar to finance religious projects.

-One argument sometimes made against a voucher system is that it would subsidize the rich and impoverish the public school system by transferring money to upper-class parents who currently send their children to private prep schools.
+One argument sometimes made against a voucher system is that it would subsidize the rich and impoverish the public school system by transferring money to upper-class parents who send their children to private prep school.

-Unfortunately for this argument, only about half of 1 percent of all pupils in the U.S. go to private, nonreligious schools (about 250,000).
+Unfortunately for this argument, only about half of 1 percent 1 of all pupils in the U.S. go to private, nonreligious schools (about 250,000).
 The great majority of pupils in nonpublic schools (about 5.5 million) are in church-related schools, and their parents are frequently poorer, not richer, than the average of the community.